Garden of Ridván, Baghdad: History

 The Najibiyyih Garden, as it was first known, was named for Muhammad Najib Pasha, the wāli (governor) of Baghdad from 1842 to 1847, who built the garden and an attached palace in what was originally an agricultural area outside the city.
-Although Najib Pasha died in May 1851, the garden was presumably in the hands of his heirs when it was used by Baháʼu'lláh, during the period of April–May 1863.
+Although Najib Pasha died in May 1851, the garden was presumably in the hands of his heirs when it was used by Baháʼu'lláh, between April through May, 1863.

 Despite its importance to the Baháʼí community, the garden was never owned by the Baháʼís.
 It was purchased by the government in 1870, and was used as a guest house for Nasruddin-Shah—who was responsible for Baháʼu'lláh's imprisonment and exile—when he visited Iraq in 1870.
 The park was further developed during the governorship of Midhat Pasha (1869–1872), who leveled the road leading to the garden and built another road, approximately 400–500 meters in length.
 The garden was cleared during the early twentieth century, to make way for the Royal Hospital.
 Baghdad Medical City, a large complex of teaching hospitals, now stands in its place.